 *Infants using bassinets must be younger than 2 years old and weigh no more than 20lbs (9kg)

 American Airlines Stroller Incident and Video Speaking of this policy

-Here, we’re presenting you the incidents and videos speaking of this American Airlines Stroller policy.
+Here, we’re presenting you with the incidents and videos speaking of this American Airlines Stroller policy.
 Many conflicts regarding the stroller policy have created a stir and confusion in the minds of people regarding what type of stroller to carry?
 Some parents become nervous enough to carry their toddlers hung from slings or walk, as to reduce the hectic session before boarding which leads to many American airlines stroller incident that occurs on a regular basis.

 They have to go on with this tedious task in fear of missing their scheduled flight.
 Bitter experiences and feedbacks of passengers like her might be a negative influence on the strata, economy, and procedures of American Airlines as such policies are not yet implemented in various other airlines.
-There is a matter of emergence as the airlines in various regions are not well communicated as Allison was allowed the same stroller on the American Airlines from Boston to Miami.
+There is a matter of emergence as the airlines in various regions are not well communicated as Allison was allowed the same stroller on American Airlines from Boston to Miami.

-The surge of the policy deadlock upraised when an American airlines stroller video streamed on April 2017, in which a flight attendant was not allowing a passenger to bring her double stroller on board.
+The surge of the policy deadlock upraised when an American airline stroller video streamed in April 2017, in which a flight attendant was not allowing a passenger to bring her double stroller on board.
 Objections started taking place as people began to raise voices as to – “How it is possible to carry two infants or twins because double strollers are of any size and compatibilities weigh at least 26 lbs which don’t fall into the unfair airline policy!”

 Conclusion: Flying American Airlines with a baby or toddler